-Honoured MembersEach year new members are inducted with great ceremony into the Hockey Hall of Fame, and you will find the portraits of these Honoured Members in the Verizon Great Hall.
-Included in this esteemed list are players, on-ice officials, coaches and commentators.
-Read the biographies of legends such as Foster Hewitt, who broadcast the first hockey game on television in Canada, defenceman and businessman Tim Horton, who died tragically in a car crash at the age of 44, and superstar Wayne Gretzky, whose name is synonymous with hockey greatness.
+Honoured MembersEach year new members are inducted with great ceremony into the Hockey Hall of Fame, and you will find the portraits and biographical sketches of these Honoured Members in the Esso Great Hall.
+Included in this esteemed list are players, on-ice officials and builders.
+Read the biographies of legends such Wayne Gretzky, the NHL’s all-time leading scorer, Bobby Orr, who won the Norris Trophy as the league’s top defenceman eight years in a row, and Jean Beliveau, who won the Stanley Cup ten times.

 Visiting Hockey Hall of FameThe Hockey Hall of Fame is located in downtown Toronto at the corner of Yonge and Front Streets in Brookfield Place (formerly BCE Place) on the lower concourse level.
 It is open every day of the year except for Christmas Day, New Year’s Day, and Induction Day which takes place in November.

 Location: 30 Yonge Street, Toronto, Ontario, Canada, M5E 1X8

 Click here to visit Hockey Hall of Fame official website.Published On: 2018-09-18

 Updated On: 2019-04-03